astra-vision/PODA/README.md

 ## Preparing the environment

-It is recommended to use the given docker/Dockerfile to properly set-up working environment.
+It is recommended to use the given docker/Dockerfile to properly set-up the working environment.
 Optionally, one can use conda as below.

 ```bash